abdouaziz/-maodopoetry/README.md

 ## Files

-* [Gen_nextText.ipynb] - Notebook for poems generation , training on google colab
+* Gen_nextText.ipynb - Notebook for poems generation , training on google colab
-* [Scraping.ipyng]- Notebook for the scraping of asfiyahi's texts in order to constitute the corpus for training
+* Scraping.ipyng- Notebook for the scraping of asfiyahi's texts in order to constitute the corpus for training
-* [app.py]- the application running on streamlit
+* app.py- the application running on streamlit